cauBeEzic/Outfit-decider/README.md

 ## 5) What I learned
 - How to coordinate React route transitions with long-running async work using `sessionStorage` flags and polling.
 - How to integrate Supabase auth, storage buckets, and relational tables in one user flow.
-- How to handle generated images in multiple formats (public URL and data URL) and persist them safely.
+- How to handle generated images in multiple formats (public URL and data URL) and store and display them in the UI.
 - How to build a backend proxy for Gemini image/text generation instead of exposing model calls directly in the client.
 - How to implement guided onboarding with dynamic DOM targeting and portal-based overlays.